 - Continues to be compliant with ethical research requirements where this is appropriate;

-- Is aware of the importance of academic integrity, intellectual property and copyright requirements within the work that they are producing towards their final submission.
+- Is aware of the importance of academic integrity and author authenticity, intellectual property and copyright requirements within the work that they are producing towards their final submission.

 - Satisfactory progress – progress to the next stage;